Our Story

 Dr. Ositelu continues to engage in scholarship on important higher education issues by presenting at national and international conferences, publishing in academic journals, as well as, public opinion outlets - with her most recent publications in the Journal of Children and Poverty and Diverse Issues in Higher Education.
 She is most recently quoted in NPR's All Things Considered as a content and data expert discussing the current lawsuit against the NCAA's use of APR - where Dr. Ositelu's ongoing research finds the APR metric to be racially discriminatory towards HBCU athletes.

-Dr. Ositelu resides in the DMV area and during her free time she enjoys traveling internationally (pre-COVID), cooking gourmet meals, mentoring youth within the D.C. area and spending time with her family and of course, her Havanese pup -- Kofi!
+Dr. Ositelu -- an Olympic Qualifier, Data Storyteller, & Public Speaker -- resides in the DMV area and during her free time she enjoys traveling internationally, cooking gourmet meals, mentoring youth within the D.C. area and spending time with her family and of course, her Havanese pup -- Kofi!